9tigerio/db2rest-web/docs/run-db2rest-on-docker.md

 import CodeBlock from '@theme/CodeBlock';

-# Getting started with DB2Rest on Docker
+# Run DB2Rest on Docker

 This tutorial shows how you can get started with **DB2Rest in less than 10 minutes** on Docker.